bagusfarisa/pacmann-project-python-super-cashier/README.md

 It will show a success message if the key and the values of the item is in expected data type.
 <br />

-On the other hand, it will show an error message if the key or value of the item is not in certain data type.
+On the other hand, it will show an error message if:
+The key or value of the item is not in certain data type.
 <br />

 ### 10. total_price() Method